makeandbuild/vessl/README.md

 * you don't have to define a Dao interface unless you want to augment the dao services
 * you don't need to define a model class
 * you don't need to define domain mappers
-* you do need to define a spring bean that extends [CouchDbJacksonImpl](./src/main/java/com/makeandbuild/vessl/persistence/couch/CouchDbJacksonImpl.java) in your [spring.xml](./src/test/resources/spring.xml)
+* you do need to define a spring bean that extends [CouchDbJacksonImpl](./src/main/java/com/makeandbuild/vessl/persistence/couch/CouchDbJacksonImpl.java) in your [spring.xml](./src/test/resources/spring.xml) like carDao

-Here is the bean definition
+Here is the bean definition for carDao

     <bean class="com.makeandbuild.vessl.persistence.couch.CouchDbJacksonImpl"
             id="carDao" init-method="init" scope="singleton">